Welcome to GAD

-GAD publishes a bulletin, General Anthropology, and GAD section members receive an electronic subscription to Anthropology Now, a general interest magazine that promotes interdisciplinary conversations and supports anthropology in the classroom.
+GAD membership ($25 annually, $10 for students) includes an electronic subscription to Anthropology Now, a general interest magazine that promotes interdisciplinary conversations and supports anthropology in the classroom.

 Whether your interests lie in study of the digital world, the discipline’s history, teaching and collegial support, or in launching new cross-disciplinary initiatives, GAD welcomes new members.
 Please check us out.